 Despite the fact that dental implant prices have dropped significantly, they are still an expensive item.
 It's unlikely that dental implant prices are going to become any lower than they currently are.
 Here are the main reasons why dental implants prices continue to remain at a premium:

 - Long treatment times

 - Lack of insurance coverage

 Dental insurances have a habit of covering the least expensive treatment.
-Since dental implants are very expensive, most dental insurance companies have decide not to cover them.
+Since dental implants are very expensive, most dental insurance companies have decided not to cover them.
 Only a handful of the best dental insurance plans actually cover dental implants.
 The vast majority of them deny your dental implant claim for one reason or another.
 Plus, the few insurances that cover implant treatment, only one implant at a time.
 If you want all-on-four, snap-on-dentures, or full mouth implants, you're out of luck!
 There is also the annual insurance maximum which makes it nearly impossible to use dental insurance for implant treatment.
-As a result, having dental insurance is not very useful when it comes to dental implants.
+As a result, having dental insurance is rarely ever useful when it comes to dental implants.
 At the end of the day, almost all patients end up having to pay for their own dental implants with little to no help from their dental insurance plan.

-The majority of people who have dental implants strongly believe that they are absolutely worth it.
+The majority of people who have dental implants in their mouths believe that they are absolutely worth it.
 In fact, most people who start receiving one or two dental implants, go on to receive a handful of implants over their lifetime.
-There are countless benefits to having dental implants over removable dentures or bridges, for example:
+There are countless benefits to dental implants over dentures and dental bridges, such as:

 - You can eat, chew, talk, and smile with more confidence